voidquark/voidify/README.md

 **Simplify and Fastify your SSH Management**

-Voidify is your key to simplified and accelerated SSH management.
-With a YAML-based host inventory inspired by Ansible inventory, Voidify transforms it into an SSH config, making connection to your servers ultra simple.
-Simply use the CLI to navigate through environment selection and host selection, and connect to your target host.
+Voidify simplifies and accelerates SSH management, eliminating the need for numerous SSH aliases or dealing with bash auto-completions.
+With Voidify, you don't have to worry about remembering all the server details.
+Instead, just run Voidify, use your arrow keys in the terminal to navigate through environment selections, and choose the server name you want to connect to.
+You can even start typing to filter hosts while making your selection.
+It takes inspiration from Ansible's YAML-based inventory to simplify configuration, which is automatically translated into SSH config.

 **Key Features:**
 - 📝 **YAML Power:** Utilize YAML configuration as the source of truth for your SSH connections.